Encana to buy Athlon for $5.93 billion in push for oil

 Along with adding new high-value production, Suttles said Encana also expects the acquisition to increase its cash flow per share by 20 percent through 2017, double its previous target.

-The company sparked a flurry of speculation among analysts that it was eyeing a large takeover after it moved quickly early this month to sell its remaining stake in PrairieSky Royalty Ltd (PSK.TO), a company it spun out to investors in May.
+The company sparked a flurry of speculation among analysts that it was eyeing a large takeover after it moved quickly early this month to sell its remaining stake in PrairieSky Royalty Ltd, a company it spun out to investors in May.
 Encana has raised more than C$4.2 billion ($3.8 billion) from that spinout alone this year.
-[ID:nL1N0R9274]

 The Athlon deal, which is expected to close before the end of 2014, is subject to regulatory approvals.
 Encana is assuming Athlon's $1.15 billion of debt.